*Edited 21 May to add books by Michael Kodas and Gary Ferguson.

 “There are no major museums dedicated to the legacy of wildfire in Canada or the United States…I remember being surprised, almost shocked, when the Whyte Museum of the Canadian Rockies in Banff, Alberta, staged a wildfire art exhibit based on the epic wildfires that burned in the Rocky Mountains and other regions of Canada and the United States in 2003.
 It was so unusual.”

 There are a few books about wildfire itself – the most popular being Norman Maclean’s Young Men and Fire (University of Chicago Press, 1993), about Montana’s 1949 Mann Gulch Fire which killed 12 firefighters.
 Other books focus on being a fire lookout – like Philip Connors’ Fire Season.
+Two other wildfire books, both published in 2017, include Michael Kodas’ Megafire: The Race to Extinguish a Deadly Epidemic of Flame and Gary Ferguson’s Land on Fire.
 More recently, Aaron Williams published Chasing Smoke: A Wildfire Memoir, written from the point of view of a wildland firefighter.

 Wildfire is, however, becoming a more popular topic for video and multimedia projects.
 In the US, for example, a multimedia program called The Era of Megafires has been travelling from city to city, educating audiences about various aspects of wildfire.
 Also in the US, a new documentary is premiering this month in the San Francisco Bay area, called Wilder Than Wild: Fire, Forests, and the Future.
 They describe their documentary as revealing “how fire suppression and climate change have exposed our forest and wildland-urban landscapes to large, high intensity wildfires – and explore strategies to mitigate the impact of these fires.”